Crepe Myrtle Pruning

-In summary, if you are concerned about only health, prune it like a small shade tree.
+In summary, if you are concerned only about health and structural integrity, prune your Crepe Myrtle like a small shade tree.
 If you are concerned with the aesthetics, prune it like a small shade tree and also tip prune.
-If you really want show, prune the seed pods as they die.
-Each step beyond leaving them alone involves more time and cost.
-What is right for you depends on your personal preference, the characteristics of the plant, the site and of course, and the budget.
+If you really want show, prune the seedpods as they die.
+Each additional step involves more time and cost.
+What is right for you depends on your personal preference, the characteristics of the plant, the site and of course ... your budget.